-Kubernetes ingress is a collection of strategies that provide ways to define access to services running in a cluster.
+Kubernetes has a collection of strategies that provide ways to define access to services running in a cluster.

 Though they all work slightly differently, typically they are implemented as a service that provides a mapping to a given port or ports that are exposed on pods or nodes within the cluster and associated with an IP address.